 Jim’s interference in matches did not sit well with the fans.
 Sometimes, getting to and from the ring was not always an easy task to do.
 There were guardrails that separated the crowd from the talent, but sometimes that did not always eliminate the problem.

-By the fall of 1985, the three men would start working for the Crocket’s Mid Atlantic Wrestling promotion based out of Charlotte, North Carolina.
+By the fall of 1985, the three men were working for the Crocket’s Mid Atlantic Wrestling promotion based out of Charlotte, North Carolina.
 With the Mid Atlantic program being broadcasted on the TBS station, the Midnight Express gained exposure to a larger viewing audience.

 At the time, Dusty Rhodes was booking the territory.
-Soon, the team of three would become a team of four when Ray Traylor Jr., who later became known as the Big Boss Man in the WWF, was added as Jim Cornette’s bodyguard.
-Dusty would name Traylor Big Bubba Rogers, and he would always be decked out in a suit and tie, topped with a Fedora hat.
+Soon, the team of three became a team of four when Ray Traylor Jr. joined the ranks.
+(Traylor later became known as the Big Boss Man in the WWF.)
+With Traylor being a part of the group, he took on the role as Jim Cornette’s bodyguard.
+Dusty would name Traylor Big Bubba Rogers, and he was decked out in a suit and tie, topped with a Fedora hat.

-While wrestling for the Crockets, the Midnight Express would have extensive feuds with very familiar teams like the Fantastics and the Rock and Roll Express, but they would also wrestle against the very intimidating Road Warriors (Animal and Hawk), led by Paul Ellering.
+While wrestling for the Crockets, the Midnight Express had extensive feuds with very familiar teams like the Fantastics and the Rock and Roll Express, but they would also wrestle against the very intimidating Road Warriors (Animal and Hawk), led by Paul Ellering.

 “I liked wrestling against all three of those teams.
-They were three different kinds of teams,” Eaton said.
+They were all so different,” Eaton explained.
 “The Road Warriors were big muscle heads, while the Fantastics and the Rock and Roll Express had more of a technical wrestling style to them.
 We stayed really busy and it was a good time to be a wrestler.”

-In 1987, Dennis would leave the Midnight Express and be replaced by Stan, who wrestled as previously for nearly five years with Steve Keirn in a hugely popular babyface team called the Fabulous Ones.
+In 1987, Dennis left the Midnight Express and was replaced by Stan Lane.
+Stan previously wrestled for nearly five years with Steve Keirn in a hugely popular babyface team called the Fabulous Ones.

-Bobby and Stan would continue wrestling the same teams that Bobby feuded with when Dennis was his partner, but now, the Freebirds (Michael Hayes and Jimmy Garvin) would test the Midnight Express.
-It was with Stan that Bobby achieved one of his greatest accomplishments, which was the team that held the NWA World Titles and the United States Titles at the same time.
+Bobby and Stan continued wrestling the same teams that Bobby feuded with when Dennis was his partner, but now, the Freebirds (Michael Hayes and Jimmy Garvin) would test the duo.
+It was with Stan that Bobby achieved one of his greatest accomplishments, and that was holding the NWA World Titles and the United States Titles at the same time.

-“We were the first team to ever do that,” Eaton said.
+“We were the first team to ever do that,” Eaton remembered.
 “I was really proud of that.”

-Jim Cornette and the Midnight Express chiseled their names out forever in the professional wrestling history books.
+Jim Cornette and the Midnight Express chiseled their names in the professional wrestling history books.
+Their legacy will last forever.
 Bobby did not only live out his dream by doing what he wanted to do, but he did it with the people he wanted to do it with.
 Those individuals included Dennis, Jimmy, Stan, and Big Bubba, who passed away in 2004.

 “I loved Bubba and I love all of those guys.
-I may not talk to them every day, but I have nothing but good things to say about them,” Eaton said.
+I may not talk to them every day, but I have nothing but good things to say about all of them,” Eaton smiled.
 “I am really proud of what we did together in the wrestling business.”